Skip to Content

 Siberian tigers (also known as Amur tigers) are native to the forests and grasslands of eastern Russia, particularly in the Amur-Heilong region.

-On the other hand, African lions are found from Senegal to South Africa across sub-Saharan Africa.
+In contrast, African lions are found from Senegal to South Africa across sub-Saharan Africa.
 They live in various habitats, including grasslands, savannas, and forests.
 African lions are big and social cats, living in groups called prides.

 Size and Physical Characteristics